Hrabovszki1023/OKW/README.md

 # OKW

-OKW - OpenKeyWord is not a replacement, but rather a powerful extension to your existing test-framework, like JUnit or TestNG.
+OKW - OpenKeyWord is a powerful extension to your existing test-framework such as JUnit or TestNG.

-OKW is absolutely free, both for open source and commercial projects.
+OKW is absolutely free, both for open source projects and commercial projects.

 ## Maven POM files